Phuket Old Town Guide

 Dibuk Road

-Dibuk Road is quieter but just as charming.
-It’s a great place to wander if you want to escape the crowds while still enjoying historic buildings and local shops.
+Atmosphere: It’s a great place to wander if you want to escape the crowds while still enjoying historic buildings and local shops.

-Temples and Shrines to Visit
+Temples and Shrines to Visit:

 Phuket Old Town isn’t only about architecture — it’s also home to several important temples and Chinese shrines that reflect the island’s cultural mix.